netscaler/ansible-collection-netscaleradc/playbook_anatomy.md

         # Should the module save the config after making the changes.
 This is optional.
 Default is false.
         save_config: false # This can also be given via NETSCALER_SAVE_CONFIG environment variable

         state: present # This is the desired state of the resource.
 The module will make sure that the resource is in this state.
-Valid values are `present`, `absent`, `enabled`, `disabled`.
+Valid values are `present`, `absent`, `enabled`, `disabled`, `imported`, `created`.
 However, not all modules support all the states.
 Refer to the module documentation for the supported states.

         # The following are the module parameters.
 Refer to the module documentation for the list of supported parameters.
         name: s1